cmashamolcm/Java_Learnings/refresher/readme.md

     To get string x;
     B b = new B();
     b.x; //sould be called.

 ```
+    - Private variables of parent will not be visible to child.
 ```
     interface A{default test(){}}
     interface B{default test(){}}